g41797/sputnik/README.md

 type Init func(conf any) error
 ```

-Init callback is executed by Sputnik once during initialization.
+Init callback is executed by sputnik once during initialization.
 Blocks are initialized in *sequenced order* according to configuration.

 Rules of initialization: